Tips to Prevent Your Toddler from Holding Their Pee While Potty Training (and Release Their Bladder)

 Why won't my toddler perr in the potty?

-Tips to Help Your Toddler Relax and Release on the Potty
+How to Help Your Child Relax and Release

 • Fun Potty Time!: Choose a colorful and comfortable potty chair your child finds appealing; take them shopping to pick out their potty chair and make it an exciting experience.
 Add fun decorations and toys to the bathroom to make the environment more inviting and child-friendly.